Cosmic Vine: High abundance of massive galaxies and dark matter halos in a forming cluster at z=3.44: Introduction

-To date, massive protoclusters have been discovered at the epoch of cosmic noon ($z\sim2$) up to cosmic dawn ($z\sim6$) using various methods (e.g., \citealt{Pentericci2000,Gobat2011,Capak2011Nature,Walter2012,Wang_T2016cluster,Oteo2018cluster,Miller2018cluster_z4,Pavesi2018,McConachie_2022,Zhou2024,Jin2024_cosmic_vine,Sillassen2024}).
-However, due to the limited sensitivity and wavelength coverage of the Hubble space telescope (HST) and ground-based facilities, our view of these protoclusters is based on only a small number of galaxies that could be confirmed with spectroscopy, such as Ly$\alpha$ emitters (LAEs), H$\alpha$ emitters (HAEs) \citep[e.g.,][]{Shimakawa2014HAE,Brinch2024,PerezMartinez2025}, and dusty star-forming galaxies (DSFGs) \citep{Daddi2009GN20,Dannerbauer2014LABOCA,Oteo2018cluster,Miller2018cluster_z4,Jin2021cluster,Sillassen2022}.
-Without highly complete memberships and deep multi-wavelength observations, it is infeasible to robustly constrain the global properties (e.g., total stellar masses), the subtle environmental effects, and the dark matter halos.
-Recently, JWST has provided a great chance to discover protoclusters at high redshift.
-Especially, massive structures have been discovered in JWST deep fields with highly complete memberships \citep[e.g.,][]{Sun2024_top_heavy_cl1001,Jin2024_cosmic_vine,Sun2025_bigfoot,Umehata2025cluster}.
-These discoveries have revealed large-scale structures that span tens of Mpc \citep{Jin2024_cosmic_vine,Li_2025_epochsx}.
-Massive quiescent galaxies have been discovered in dense environments at $z>3$ \citep{Kubo2021quiescent,McConachie_2022,Jin2024_cosmic_vine,Tanaka2024,Kakimoto2024,Ito2025,de_Graaff2025NatAs}, and the red sequence has been revealed at $z>2$ \citep{Willis2020cluster,Ito2023,Tanaka2024}, which has allowed the study of potential environmental effects.
-Recently, top-heavy stellar mass functions (SMFs) have been found in protoclusters at $z\gtrsim2.5$ \citep{Sun2024_top_heavy_cl1001,Sun2025_bigfoot}, indicating a top-down scenario of cluster galaxy formation.
-With an increasing number of JWST images and spectra, we are at a great time to further push these frontiers and unveil the detailed processes that govern the formation and growth of galaxy clusters.
+However, due to the limited sensitivity and wavelength coverage of the \textit{Hubble} Space Telescope (HST) and ground-based facilities, our view of these protoclusters is based on only a small number of galaxies that could be confirmed with spectroscopy, such as Ly$\alpha$ emitters (LAEs), H$\alpha$ emitters \citep[HAEs; e.g.][]{Shimakawa2014HAE,Guaita2020,Ramakrishnan2023,Brinch2024,UrbanoStawinski2024,PerezMartinez2025}, and dusty star-forming galaxies (DSFGs; \citealt{Daddi2009GN20,Dannerbauer2014LABOCA,Oteo2018cluster,Miller2018cluster_z4,Gomez-Guijarro2019,Harikane2019,Jin2021cluster,Sillassen2022,Alberts2022}).
+Without highly complete memberships and deep multi-wavelength observations, it is not feasible to robustly constrain the global properties (e.g. total stellar masses), subtle environmental effects, and dark matter halos.
+Previous studies have found no significant association between biased tracers (e.g. quasars) and the density field \citep[e.g.][]{Husband2013,Uchiyama2018}; thus, it is crucial to test this with deeper and more complete samples (e.g. \citealt{Eilers2024}).
+JWST has provided a great opportunity to discover protoclusters at high redshift and, in particular, massive structures have been discovered in JWST deep fields with highly complete memberships \citep[e.g.][]{Sun2024_top_heavy_cl1001,Jin2024_cosmic_vine,Sun2025_bigfoot}.